itfanr/ros2-wiki/Linux-Development-Setup.md

 Note, if you have trouble `wget`'ing those `.deb` files, remember you have to be logged in because it is a private repo for now.

-## Installation on different Linux than Ubuntu 14.04
+## Installation on different Linux than Ubuntu 16.04

 ### Debian Jessie/Stretch

-In order to use the ROS 1 components with debian have look at http://wiki.ros.org/indigo/Installation/Debian.
-Otherwise you can also wait a few month until most ROS 1 components are ported to debian unstable (The core components are waiting to be unblocked by the ftp-masters at the moment).
-You don't need the ROS 1 componets in order to test ROS 2 without the ROS 1 Bridge.
+In order to use the ROS 1 components with Debian have look at http://wiki.ros.org/indigo/Installation/Debian.
+Otherwise you can also wait a few month until most ROS 1 components are ported to Debian unstable (The core components are waiting to be unblocked by the ftp-masters at the moment).
+You don't need the ROS 1 components in order to test ROS 2 without the ROS 1 Bridge.

-Then add the osrf (gazebo) debian repository:
+Then add the OSRF (gazebo) Debian repository:

 ```
 sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu trusty main" > /etc/apt/sources.list.d/gazebo-latest.list'
 sudo apt-key adv --keyserver ha.pool.sks-keyservers.net --recv-keys D2486D2DD83DB69272AFE98867170598AF249743
 ```

-Install GCC, G++ CMake, Python3 EmPy package (custom packages which don't collide) and setuptools:
+Install GCC, G++ CMake, Python 3 EmPy package (custom packages which don't collide) and setuptools:

 ```
 sudo apt-get update
 sudo apt-get install git wget
 sudo apt-get install build-essential cppcheck cmake libopencv-dev python-empy python3-empy python3-setuptools python3-nose python3-pip
 # dependencies for testing
-sudo apt-get install clang-format-3.4 pyflakes python3-coverage python3-mock python3-nose python3-pep8 uncrustify
+sudo apt-get install clang-format pyflakes python3-coverage python3-mock python3-nose python3-pep8 uncrustify
 # dependencies for fastrtps
 sudo apt-get install libboost-chrono-dev libboost-date-time-dev libboost-regex-dev libboost-system-dev libboost-thread-dev
 ```